Ruturajn/Dotfiles/README.md

 # Dotfiles
 My Config Files for starship, qtile, rofi, fish, etc. This branch contains scripts and config files for setting up this rice on Ubuntu.

-To use the config on Ubuntu, you will need to do 3 things apart from installing the required packages(If you are not using the setup script):
+To use the config on Ubuntu, you will need to do a few things apart from installing the required packages(If you are not using the setup script):
 - Edit line `202` in the [dunstrc](https://github.com/Ruturajn/Dotfiles/blob/ubuntu/dunst/dunstrc) to add the path to dunst icons, which should be
   `~/.config/dunst/icons`, or if you have not moved the `dunst` folder to your `~/.config` directory `<Path_to_these_dotfiles>/dunst/icons`.
 - Edit line `6` in the [autostart.sh](https://github.com/Ruturajn/Dotfiles/blob/ubuntu/qtile/autostart.sh) script to add the path to your wallpaper.